tjbarbour/startbootstrap-clean-blog/README.md

   url = "/post/"
   weight = -180
 ```

+The footer contains link icons to any enabled social media sites, such as facebook or linkedin.
+There is also an email icon, by removing the 'email' parameter or commenting out the icon will be removed.

 You can find a [Demo site](http://humboldtux.github.io/sbcb-demo/), and have a look at the source on the
 [repo site](https://github.com/humboldtux/sbcb-demo) for configuration parameters.